 The purpose of the program is to equalize education opportunities of children and youth from villages and small towns.
 Under this program, groups of volunteer university students carry out projects that expand knowledge, skills, and personal interests of children and teenagers.
 The projects are carried out in free time during the school year and during summer and winter holidays.

-They focus on a specific field of science, subject, or a selected scope of activity; these can be visual art classes, artistic classes, sport activities, IT classes, theater or language classes.
-The program encourages pupils to develop their skills by promoting positive role models and shaping university students’ sense of social responsibility and solidarity while providing them with an attractive way to discover and follow their passions.
+They focus on several leading topics, including: responsible use of the Internet, ecology, as well as building and maintaining social relationships.
+The program encourages pupils to develop their skills by promoting positive role models and shaping university students’ sense of social responsibility and solidarity, while providing them with an attractive way to discover and follow their passions.

 The program gained support from two former Prime Ministers: Professor Jerzy Buzek and Professor Marek Belka who, during the 2007 summer holidays, took on the role of volunteers and taught classes for school pupils in several rural communes.
 In 2012, in cooperation with the Chancellery of President Bronisław Komorowski, the Modern Patriotism project was carried out as part of the program where Chancellery Ministers and Advisors visited schools in small localities.
 The project was designed to stimulate discussion about patriotism, shaping citizen attitudes in young people, introducing them to national symbols and local traditions, as well as promoting respect and tolerance.